Acid Reflux/GERD Surgery

 Surgery to reinforce the esophageal valve is called fundoplication and can be effective for most patients.
 During the procedure, the upper portion of the stomach is wrapped around the esophagus and stitched in place.
 This reduces or eliminates the acid pushing back up into the esophagus.
 The procedure is performed in a minimally invasive manner and requires an overnight stay in the hospital.

-New medical devices such as the LINX device are also being approved to treat GERD on a regular basis.
+New medical devices such as the LINX Reflux Management System are also being approved to treat GERD on a regular basis.
 As these devices come to market, our practice evaluates them against tried and true methods to see if they will benefit our patients.